heheshang/AuroraPlan/Rust for Rustaceans.md

 tricks for improving the performance of Rust code both at the micro and the macro level.
-Other great resources include the Rust Fuzz Book (https:// rust-fuzz.github.io/book/), which explores fuzz testing in more detail, and 242 Chapter 13 the Rust Cookbook (<https://rust-lang-nursery.github.io/rust-cookbook/>), which suggests idiomatic solutions to common programming tasks.
+Other great resources include the Rust Fuzz Book (https:// rust-fuzz.github.io/book/), which explores fuzz testing in more detail, and the Rust Cookbook (<https://rust-lang-nursery.github.io/rust-cookbook/>), which suggests idiomatic solutions to common programming tasks.
 There’s even a resource for finding more books, The Little Book of Rust Books (<https://lborb>. github.io/book/unofficial.html)!
-If you prefer more hands-on reading, the Tokio project has published mini-redis (<https://github.com/tokio-rs/mini-redis/>), an incomplete but idiomatic implementation of a Redis client and server that’s extremely well documented and specifically written to serve as a guide to writing asynchronous
+- If you prefer more hands-on reading, the Tokio project has published mini-redis (<https://github.com/tokio-rs/mini-redis/>), an incomplete but idiomatic implementation of a Redis client and server that’s extremely well documented and specifically written to serve as a guide to writing asynchronous